Dawnabelle/virtual-pet/README.md

 ## Support and contact details

-_If you have any questions comments or concerns contact Kristen at peanutster@gmail.com_
+_If you have any questions comments or concerns contact Kristen at peanutster@gmail.com or Dawn @dawnrparty on _:hatched_chick:

 ## Technologies Used